Shadi-ibr7/ecoride/README.md

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: